Justice, to be done, should be seen to be done. But not this time.

 Soon, she got up again, as she had earlier, twice now, to use her chamber pot beside the bed and to get rid of him, and of his sensation from her body.
 She was an attractive young woman, but I felt sorry for her.
 She’d been given no choice in this.
 Her husband had agreed to this, and had been rewarded with food and good wine as usual.

-This time, he arose from that bed too while she tried find comfort.
+This time, he arose from that bed too while she tried to find comfort for her long abused body.
 He was as naked, as she was.

 He stretched, yawned, and came to the window, unhooking it, and pushing it wider open, leaning out over the roof beneath him, and holding the window open, to stop it closing on him.